 An adult black grouper’s diet consists of small fish and squid.
 Juveniles feed primarily on crustaceans.
-However, certain tiny reef fish – blennies and gobies for example – are important to the species as ‘cleaners’.
+However, certain tiny reef fish are important to the species as ‘cleaners’.
 You can read about their significance by clicking CLEANING STATIONS Here are examples of two black groupers receiving attention at the same cleaning station.
 Both also seem to be giving a ride to REMORAS.

-The NASSAU GROUPER has a defined and enforced closed season to help maintain numbers.
-It will be interesting to see if the same protection is eventually extended to the black grouper and indeed to other grouper species.
+Now that the NASSAU GROUPER has been awarded a closed season to help maintain numbers, it will be interesting to see if the winter fishing ban is extended to the Black Grouper…

-Credits: all photos Melinda Riger of Grand Bahama Scuba
+Credits: all photos Virginia Cooper and Melinda Riger of Grand Bahama Scuba